erpc-io/eRPC/README.md

 EA Code notes
  * An important simplifying insight is that all functions invoked by the event loop run to completion, i.e., we cannot be preempted.
-So we don't need to worry about cases such as one where the request number and response buffer in a session slot do not correspond.
  * Major types
    * Request type: `uint8_t`.
 256 request types should be enough.
    * App TIDs: `uint8_t`.
 We need one per thread, so 256 is enough.